 1978 Racism and Research: The Case of the Tuskegee Syphilis Study.
 The Hastings Center Report 8(6):21-29.
-Week 12: Lynching, Riots and Interpersonal Violence Davidson, James M.
+Week 11: Lynching, Riots and Interpersonal Violence Davidson, James M.

 2008 Identity and Violent Death: Contextualizing Lethal Gun Violence within the African-American Community of Dallas, TX (1900-1907).
 The Journal of Social Archaeology 8(3):321-356.
-Tolnay, Stewart E. and E. M. Beck 1995 A Festival of Violence: An Analysis of Southern Lynchings, 1882-1930.
-University of Illinois Press.
 Cutler, James Elbert 1905 Lynch-Law: An Investigation into The History of Lynching in The United States.
 Longmans, Green, and Co: New York, NY.
 White, Walter F.